Table of Contents

 Note: All modules designed to be operated in a laboratory environment.

-This document provides basic instructions on how to operate the Vescent Photonics SVS Fiber Frequency Comb Module in conjunction with the Vescent SLICE-FPGA.
+This document provides basic instructions on how to operate the Vescent Photonics FFC-CM Fiber Frequency Comb Module in conjunction with the Vescent SLICE-FPGA.
 It is important to note that the FFC-CM itself does not come with a built in GUI, and as such communication must be done through the Serial Command API or the FPGA Software.
 This document will walk through usage of the Serial Command interface including several basic commands, as well as using the FPGA Software to obtain and optimize your lock.

 To begin, connect the FFC-CM to power, turn it on, then connect it to a Windows 10 computer using the included USB Type-B to USB Type-A connector.
 The next few steps will walk through installing and verifying the SSH software required to communicate with the FFC-CM.